-With a rolling-admissions process, The Guild welcomes inquiries regarding The Guild's programs and services at any time.
-Questions may be directed to the Admissions & Outreach Team by phone, mail, email or through a website form.
+The Admissions and Outreach team welcomes inquiries regarding The Guild's programs and services.
+Questions may be directed to the team by phone, mail, email or through a website form.

-The Guild actively encourages parents, guardians, education surrogates, school district representatives and staff from state agencies to visit The Guild and meet with Admissions & Outreach Department member(s).
+The Guild invites parents, guardians, education surrogates, school district representatives and staff from state agencies to visit The Guild and meet with Admissions & Outreach Department member(s).
 Tours of The Guild may occur at any point in the referral process.
 In its student-centered approach, The Guild believes that all individuals should have the opportunity to explore the nature and content of Guild programming, the range of students served and The Guild's policies and procedures before making an enrollment decision.
 While interested individuals, families, and stakeholders are encouraged to visit during the school day to get the best understanding of programming and students serviced, The Guild's Admissions team is flexible and will make reasonable accommodations for all visits.